EhsanAzish80/SwiftUI-CrossPreview/README.md

 2. Open the Command Palette (Cmd/Ctrl + Shift + P)
 3. Run: **"SwiftUI CrossPreview: Open Preview"**
 4. The preview panel opens on the right showing your rendered SwiftUI view
+5. **Select device preset:** Click Phone, Tablet, or Desktop in the toolbar
-5. **Edit your Swift code** - the preview updates automatically!
+6. **Edit your Swift code** - the preview updates automatically!
-6. If parsing fails, a red error banner explains what went wrong
+7. If parsing fails, a red error banner explains what went wrong

 ## Development